Skip to main content

 In 2018 Unicef published a report on access and equality of education for refugee and asylum seeking children, and found that up to a quarter of children were waiting over 3 months for a school or college place.
 In order to improve access to education for asylum seeking children, Unicef recommends that Schools develop a school-wide ethos of welcome to refugee and asylum seeking children.
 It is not possible to rely on a small number of schools, but instead every school in Peterborough should aim to be inclusive and welcoming to this cohort of children.

-• Remember that UASC are looked after by the local authority and have a right to a full-time education offer.
+• Remember that UCiC are looked after by the local authority and have a right to a full-time education offer.

-• Ensure the Designated Teacher is made aware of any admissions enquiries/requests for UASC.
+• Ensure the Designated Teacher is made aware of any admissions enquiries/requests for UCiC.

 • Arrange an admissions meeting, inviting the young person, carer, social worker and Designated Teacher.